Union Jack flag icon Canada flag Canada Ireland flag Ireland

 There are a number of factors to consider when looking for funders, so we have developed some simple tips and a template to help you organise your research.

-• Understand the potential funder’s areas of interest, the fit with your church and the projects/activities which need funding.
-The funder may be interested in the restoration of church buildings, promoting Christianity or reaching marginalised community groups.
+• Understand the potential funder’s areas of interest, the fit with your church, and the projects/activities that need funding.
+The funder may be interested in the restoration of church buildings, promoting Christianity, or reaching marginalised community groups.

 • Think about the target amount that you will be seeking from this donor, taking their areas of interest and track record into consideration.